 You may recommend an impact investment management firm or trusted investment professional to construct and manage a custom impact portfolio for your donor advised fund.
 To learn more about our Individually Managed Fund program contact us at firstname.lastname@example.org or 650.450.5444.

-Direct investments in equity, debt or guaranties of social enterprises, structured as program-related or mission-related investments, are possible though SVCF's Customized Philanthropy Services.
+Direct investments in equity, debt or guaranties of social enterprises, structured as program-related or mission-related investments, are possible though SVCF’s Customized Philanthropy Services.
 Our expert staff will assist you in assessing these options, conducting due diligence and monitoring results.
 Learn more by contacting us at email@example.com or 650.450.5444.

-A program related investment (PRI) is defined by the IRS as an investment in which the primary purpose is to significantly further a foundation's tax-exempt purpose.
-Financial gain cannot be a significant purpose, and funds cannot be used to influence legislation or for a political purpose.
-Hence, these investments are charitable in nature, by addressing societal challenges that typically require a below market rate of return.
-A PRI may be made to a nonprofit or for-profit social enterprise.
+Program-related investments or “PRIs” are defined by the IRS as an investment in which the primary purpose is to significantly further a charitable purpose.
+Financial gain cannot be a significant purpose, and funds cannot be used to influence legislation or fund political activities.
+The recipient of a PRI may be a nonprofit or for-profit social enterprise.
 Unlike a mission-related investment, PRIs are not expected to produce market-rate returns.